Kansas Military and Veterans Benefits

 Learn more about U.S. Department of Veterans Affairs Life Insurance

-Kansas National Guard Service Member Compensation for Injury, Illness, Disability and Death incurred while on State Active Duty: Kansas National Guard Service members who are injured, become ill, disabled or die in the line of duty while serving on state active duty are eligible for medical coverage and compensation by the state.
+Kansas National Guard Service Member Compensation for Injury, Illness, Disability and Death incurred while on State Active Duty: Kansas National Guard service members who are injured, become ill, disabled or die in the line of duty while serving on state active duty are eligible for medical coverage and compensation by the state.
 Kansas Statutes 48-261 through 48-271

 Who is eligible for Kansas National Guard Service Member Compensation for Injury, Illness, Disability and Death incurred while on State Active Duty?
-Kansas National Guard Service members who suffer illness, disease, injury, or death while serving on state active duty are eligible for medical coverage and compensation.
+Kansas National Guard service members who suffer illness, disease, injury, or death while serving on state active duty are eligible for medical coverage and compensation.

 Learn more about Kansas National Guard Service Member Compensation for Injury, Illness, Disability and Death incurred while on State Active Duty